Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 Final Thoughts: Mastering Gun Grease vs Oil for AR Performance

-Oil enhances speed and fluidity.
-Grease reinforces high-pressure protection.
+Oil enhances speed and fluidity on fast-moving parts.
+Grease reinforces high-pressure protection on the parts that grind under load.
 Together, they create a complete lubrication system when applied intelligently.

 Back to blog